"The

 hundred yards, the blacktop was again puddled with fresh rainwater!

 God hadnt stopped the storm from raining on us.
-But he had prevented it from
+But he had prevented it

-incredible, mathematically exact precision!
+with incredible, mathematically exact precision!

 The earlier storms impressed me with how well my wife could pray.
 That day vividly